crdumoul/brotli-perf-test/README.md

 	ruby brotli_test.rb

-The test files are already in the resources directory, however the steps for repopulating the resources directory from the websites in the sites.txt list is done like this:
+The test files are already in the resources directory, however repopulating the resources directory from the websites in the sites.txt list is done like this:

 	./download_all_resources.sh